It's Time For U - Union Station Revitalization

 The Big Move, Metrolinx's

 regional transportation plan, which will dramatically improve how people

 move in the Greater Toronto and Hamilton Area.

 The most noticeable aspect of the Union Station Revitalization

-project will be the natural light streaming through the new roof and
+project is the natural light streaming through the new roof and

-glass atrium that is being built over the passenger platforms and railway
+glass atrium that is built over the passenger platforms and railway

 tracks.
 The innovative design for the new train shed roof has received a